Principles of Effective Correctional Intervention

 Criminologist Edward Latessa believes that programming focused on cognitive behavioral therapy is the most effective way to treat criminogenic needs.
 As he states, “Thinking and behavior are linked: offenders behave like criminals because they think like criminals; changing thinking is the first step towards changing behavior.”
 3

+Risk and Public SafetyRisk relates to the actual and perceived threats that offenders released from jail pose to the safety and property of potential victims in the community.4 Imagine such risks as being on a continuum: At one end are offenders who are too dangerous to be safely managed in the community and at the other end are offenders who pose no real risk to public safety.
 When determining where a person falls on the continuum (risk assessment), you need to consider a number of factors (criminogenic needs) that research has shown are associated with recidivism.
-These criminogenic needs are dynamic, in that they can change over time.5 Ensuring that the returning inmate has accessed and will continue to access partnership services that address criminogenic needs is critical for managing and reducing any potential risks he or she may pose to the community.
+These criminogenic needs are dynamic, in that they can change over time.5 Ensuring that the returning inmate has accessed and will continue to access partnership services that address criminogenic needs is critical for managing and reducing any potential risks he or she may pose to the community. |

 1 Bonta, James and D. A. Andrews.
 2007.
 Risk-Need-Responsivity Model for Offender Assessment and Rehabilitation.
 Ottawa: Public Safety Canada, June.
-Available at: https://www.pbpp.pa.gov/Information/Documents/Research/EBP7.pdf
+Available at:https://www.pbpp.pa.gov/Information/Documents/Research/EBP7.pdf

 2 Latessa, Edward J., Cullen, Francis T., and Gendreau, Paul.
 2002.
 “Beyond Correctional Quackery: Professionalism and the Possibility of Effective Treatment.”
 Federal Probation 66(2): 43-49.